 Risk of injury by cutting or crushing action.
 At all moving parts.
-When the engine is running, keep at a safe distance from rotating parts.

 - O Always perform the specified checks before starting off. - Perform all checks with the engine off and the vehicle parked on a horizontal surface. - Make sure that the oil and coolant levels are always to specification (check at oil dipstick, overflow plug, etc.).